 Contact a Welfare Adviser in the Advice and Counselling Service who can advise you about applying to the hardship fund.

-Once you are deregistered, you will no longer be entitled to receive Student Finance, as you will no longer be a student.
-You may have an overpayment - see the later section of this advice guide Will I have to repay my Student Finance grants or loans?
+Once you withdraw, you will no longer be entitled to receive Student Finance, as you will no longer be a student.
+Depending on the date you withdraw, you may have a Student Finance overpayment of Maintenance Loan and grants (if you receive these) - see the later section of this advice guide Will I have to repay my Student Finance grants or loans?

-As you will no longer be a student, you will either need to find employment or consider applying for welfare benefits such as Jobseeker's Allowance, Income Support, Tax Credits, Housing Benefit and Council Tax Reduction or Universal Credit which has replaced these benefits for many new claimants.
+As you will no longer be a student and will not be entitled to receive any further student funding, you will either need to find employment or consider applying for welfare benefits such Universal Credit.
+Universal Credit has replaced Jobseeker's Allowance, Income Support, Tax Credits, Housing Benefit for most new claimants.
+You may also have to apply for Council Tax Reduction if you are liable for Council tax.
 You will need to meet the eligibility requirements under the standard benefit rules.

-Any Student Finance you received might continue to affect the amount of benefits that you receive for a certain period after you have withdrawn from your course.
+Any Student Finance you have received so far might continue to affect and reduce the amount of benefits that you receive for a certain period after you have withdrawn from your course.
 Contact a Welfare Adviser in the Advice and Counselling Service if you need advice about this.

 Once you are deregistered, you will no longer be entitled to receive Student Finance, as you will no longer be a student.
-If you normally receive Student Finance, and you are deregistered mid semester, you may have an overpayment - see the later section of this advice guide Will I have to repay my Student Finance grants or loans?
+If you normally receive Student Finance, and you are deregistered mid semester, you are likley to have an overpayment - see the later section of this advice guide Will I have to repay my Student Finance grants or loans?

 After being de-registered, you would usually be expected to support yourself financially, for example through working.
-As you will no longer be a student in full-time education, you may be eligible to claim certain welfare benefits such as Job Seeker’s Allowance, Housing Benefit or Universal Credit which has replaced a number of benefits for many new claimants.
-You will need to meet the general eligibility rules for these benefits too.
-Any Student Finance you received might continue to affect the amount of benefits that you receive for a certain period after you have been deregistered.
+As you will no longer be a student in full-time education, you may be eligible to claim certain welfare benefits such as Universal Credit.
+This has replaced Job Seeker’s Allowance, Income Support, Housing Benefit and Tax Credits for most new claimants.
+You will need to meet the general eligibility rules to claim.
+Any Student Finance you have received might continue to affect and reduce the amount of benefit that you receive for a certain period after you have been deregistered.
 Contact a Welfare Adviser in the Advice and Counselling Service for advice.